UN STUDIA EN SCARLATA

 “I don’t see that they had very much to do with his capture,” I answered.

 “Lo cual on fa en esta mundo es nonimportante,” mea acompanior ia replica, amarga.
-“La importante es la cosa sur cual on pote crea la crede ce on ia fa lo.
+“La importante es lo sur cual on pote crea la crede ce on ia fa lo.
 Ma iniora me,” el ia continua, plu bonumorosa, pos un pausa.
 “Me no ia ta vole sustitui cualce otra investiga per esta.
 No caso plu bon ia aveni en mea recorda.
 An si lo ia es simple, lo ia conteni alga puntos masima instruinte.”

 “What you do in this world is a matter of no consequence,” returned my companion, bitterly.
 “The question is, what can you make people believe that you have done.
 Never mind,” he continued, more brightly, after a pause.
 “I would not have missed the investigation for anything.
 There has been no better case within my recollection.
 Simple as it was, there were several most instructive points about it.”